Effective Communication – the Art of Motivation and Collaboration

 - Mindset can be locked in the traditional methods of management: dictatorial rather than collaborative.
 Stress caused by this mindset often leads to the misreading of nonverbal signals.
 Reflex actions overpower a more thoughtful approach to conflict resolution.
 We ask leaders to be conscious of their listening patterns.
 Our filters interpret what we hear.

-- Inconsistent or negative body language and energy often contradicts the verbal message, leading to the listener sensing dishonesty and disagreement.
+- Inconsistent or negative body language and energy often contradict the verbal message, leading to the listener sensing dishonesty and disagreement.

 Building communication intelligence with a new collaborative and engaging approach